optiqs/optiqs/README.md

 In your store setup, just hook up the reducer provided.
 It's the only one you'll need.

-You can either use the reducer and dispatch an action to set the initial state:
+You can either use the reducer and dispatch an `updateState` action to set the initial state:

 ```typescript
 import {createStore, applyMiddleware} from 'redux'